- President: Paul Halliwell

 - Immediate Past President: Heath Taylor

 - Education Committee Chair: Callum Clark

 The rules for election to the BOFAS Council can be found here

-Heath Taylor - President
+Heath Taylor - Immediate Past President

 Heath Taylor graduated from Charing Cross & Westminster Medical School in 1994 and completed his Orthopaedic training on the North West Thames training rotation.
 He carried out his fellowship in complex foot and ankle surgery at The Royal National Orthopaedic Hospital, Stanmore.
 He is currently a Consultant Orthopaedic Surgeon specialising in Foot & Ankle surgery at The Royal Bournemouth & Poole Hospitals.
 He takes a particular interest in training the next generation of orthopaedic surgeons and in 2012 was voted the Wessex Region Trainer of the Year.
 Heath previously served as BOFAS Treasurer.

 Mark B Davies is a graduate of Southampton University from 1993 who subsequently underwent specialist training in Sheffield.
 He undertook two Fellowships, one in trauma and limb reconstruction in Sheffield and the other in adult foot and ankle surgery in Brisbane in 2005.
 He is a consultant and honorary clinical lecturer in the Sheffield Foot and Ankle Unit, the lead for undergraduate education in orthopaedic surgery and the SFAU lead for research and audit.

 Hiro Tanaka - Treasurer